TheHittosLab/COBOL-Files-Program/README.md

 -READ-INDEXED-FILE.COB
 This file allows you to read an indexed file.

+-DELETE-FROM-INDEXED.COB
+This file allows you to delete registries on an indexed file.

 -empleados.dat
 This is a test file (database) with 25 registries.